-Mentoring conversations are not limited to a mentoring programme and can take place with a range of supporting players, and in a range of different ways.
+Mentoring conversations don’t need to be limited to our formal mentoring programme and can take place with a range of supporting players, in a range of different ways.
+As the Leadership Mentoring Programme progresses, we will add even more opportunities for you to talk about the things that matter to you.

 Mentoring Welcome Workshops